Adapted from L.W. Moore. 1988. Pseudomonas syringae: disease and ice nucleation activity. Ornamentals Northwest Newsletter. 12:4-16.

 Pseudomonas syringae can be moved by wind, rain, insects, infested budwood, and transportation of infested nursery stock.
 Mechanical equipment and pruning tools may be a frequently overlooked means of dispersal or of generating aerosols containing the bacteria.
 Harvesting alfalfa fields greatly increased the number of INA bacteria captured on petri plates of agar in nearby citrus groves.
 Pseudomonas syringae has also been recovered from the air above and next to bean fields.

 A variety of methods have been tested for management of Pseudomonas syringae in commercial plantings.
 They include cultural management, host resistance, biological control with microbial antagonists, and chemical control.
-Efforts have been targeted primarily either to control disease or to reduce the risk of frost damage from INA Pseudomonas syringae.
-However, the results of these efforts have not always been successful.
+Efforts have been targeted primarily either to manage disease or to reduce the risk of frost damage from INA Pseudomonas syringae.
+It is recommended to integrate a variety of management tactics.

 Pruning Pruning in fall and early winter also predisposed trees to more severe damage from Pseudomonas syringae infections and the short-life syndrome (Chandler, 1976).
 Cankers from Pseudomonas syringae infections were longer when twigs were pruned from trees in December than when pruned in January or February.
 In those cases where trees may be threatened by Cytospora sp. and Pseudomonas syringae, pruning in early spring when trees are more resistant to Cytospora may be of benefit.
 Summer pruning during dry weather has also been very effective.